Masquerade-Circus/schema-shield/README.md

 }
 ```

-### Complex example: Adding a Custom Keyword using the instance
+### Complex example: Adding a Custom Keyword that uses the instance

 In this example we'll add a custom keyword called `prefixedUsername` that will validate if a given string is a valid username and has a specific prefix.
 This will only work if the additional validation methods and types have been added to the instance.